SarahSchilling618/project-4/README.md

 # Project-4

 ## Group Members:
-Sarah Schilling, Mike Pointek, Michael Nurthen, Julius Bzozowski, Will Midson, Jordan
+Sarah Schilling, Mike Pointek, Michael Nurthen, Julius Bzozowski, Will Midson, Jordan Mayville
 ## Objective:
 Design one or more machine learning models to accurately predict whether a patient has dementia based on symptoms and lifestyle factors
 ## Summary